 Values: A note from the founder

 My name is Lydia and I founded The New Modality.
 As the founder, I anticipate that we’ll spend the first few years mostly trying to survive.
-I also anticipate that survival will be a challenging task in itself!
+I also anticipate that survival will be challenging!

-But the ultimate goal is to create something beautiful that truly serves The New Modality community.
+It helps to keep the ultimate vision in mind: To create something beautiful that truly serves The New Modality community.
 As part of that service, I want to keep our processes transparent and our channels open, even when it's difficult.
-So, although this may sometimes make our lives harder during our difficult startup years, I want to go the extra mile to stay clear about our values from the very beginning, and to stay open to feedback and ideas.
+So, although this will sometimes make our lives harder during our difficult startup years, I want to go the extra mile to stay clear about our values from the very beginning, and to stay open to feedback and ideas.

 Hearing feedback gets harder as the audience gets bigger.
 I know that from experience.
 Right now, our audience — The New Modality community — is nascent and I’m closely in touch with most of it.
 In the future, I won’t be able to stay so closely in touch with the community's extremities.
 Yet I want to stay aware, and more importantly, to stay accountable.
 I want to both hold and to deserve the trust of our community.

 There are various methods that publications use for this — advisors, editorial boards, Codes of Conduct for events, and the like.
 Even social media accounts can help with accountability, though that’s hard to manage at scale.
-We’ll use those strategies (our Catalyst group is similar to an editorial board, for example), and we will also tell you everything you never wanted to know about how we structure our stuff, in our desire to be transparent!
+We’ll use those strategies (our Catalyst group is similar to an editorial board, for example), and we will also strive to tell you everything you never wanted to know about how we structure our stuff, in our desire to be transparent!